 What to expect from the book

 Last year, I had a different poetry book ready.
 It was one that sounded like it came from my Instagram poetry page.
 There was no growth in my work or overall sentiment.
 I knew deep down I couldn’t support the collection.
 This time, I’m so proud to showcase this book and say it is mine.
-And I’m not one to use the word proud lightly, or often.
+And I’m not one to use the word proud lightly.

 Illustrator: Rev Jackson